ansonmiu0214/NLPLabs/README.md

 ## Coursework

-05/02/2020: A baseline model for the coursework has been [added](/coursework/baseline.ipynb)
+05/02/2020: A baseline model for the coursework has been [added](/coursework/baseline.ipynb) [(Open in Colab)](https://colab.research.google.com/github/ImperialNLP/NLPLabs/blob/master/coursework/baseline.ipynb)